TheSkyler-Dev/LengkuasSFL/Doc/A-Tour-of-LengkuasSFL.md

 f64 MyVar = 9.81
 const f64 pi = 3.141593
 ```
 Variables in `LengkuasSFL` are always nullable.
 Since variables must be initialized upon declaration, you'd use the `nil` value for a variable with an initial null value, which prevents the variable from being used anywhere until it gets a non-null value.
 This cannot be done with constants.
 Sensor streams (`sstream`) are special variables that give a sensor address or data pins connected to a sensor a name that can be called more easily.
 These enable you to handle sensor data streams more gracefully by eliminating the need to specify the address or data pin of a sensor each time you want to pass its data stream to a function or array.
+It's important to note that a variable of type `sstream`, while technically nullable, will only accept hardware addresses (GPIO Pins, UART, I²C) upon declaration and must be declare with such.
 Usage:
 ```LengkuasSFL
 sstream MySensor = <sensor address or connected GPIO pin>